Skip to main content

 # Both drivers, deep intensity, against a remote git URL

-vigolium agent audit --source [email protected]:org/repo.git --intensity deep
+vigolium agent audit --driver both --source [email protected]:org/repo.git --intensity deep

 vigolium agent audit with both drivers